Halloween Piñata Cake

 - Slowly add the melted chocolate beating well.

-- Finally, beat in the orange juice.
+- Finally, beat in the orange juice and black food colouring.

 - Spoon half the mix into a piping bag with a star tip nozzle and leave the rest in the bowl.